Updated July 28, 2023

 What is Virtualization?

 This is a single physical machine with multiple virtual machines.
 Large companies with dozens and even hundreds of servers use server virtualization to increase their operating effectiveness and consolidate the number of machines running.
-It can help business by making it possible to maintain fewer devices, use these devices in a better way and ensure more reliable backup and recovery.
-Once a virtual server is configured, you can configure the new virtual servers using the same configuration which only takes several minutes.
+It can help businesses by allowing them to maintain fewer devices, use them better, and ensure more reliable backup and recovery.
+Once a virtual server is configured, you can configure the new virtual servers using the same configuration, which only takes several minutes.

-- It saves space as well as operating cost.
+- It saves space as well as operating costs.

 - Easy management of the data centers.

 - It can increase the Productivity of IT.

 - It helps to continue working if the system crashes or any sudden failures.

 - Applications and resources are provided more quickly while using virtualization.